Edit Blog Post

 Blue Heron was small, even for a coal town.

 People mostly lived here because they had to in order to make a living.

 As it turned out, the local mine was not very productive.

 Blue Heron survived as long as it did thanks to the tipple, which processed coal for the entire region.

-The Park Service
+The Park Service has an interesting interpretation